Arrata-TTRPG/Arrata-TTRPG/src/cards/talents.typ

     1,
     none,
     "Intimidation",
     "Roll Intimidation vs target's Will.
 On success, the target must direct their next attack at you.
-Every success over grants an additional round of redirection.", ), talent(
+Successes over extend the duration by 1 turn each.", ), talent(
     "Create Opening",
     2,
     melee,
     "Any Melee",
-    "Perform an attack against an enemy at 50% damage.
-Success grants +1 advantage against that target.
-Target must pass a Will check at the start of their turn against your successes to dispel.", ),
+    [Perform an attack against an enemy at 50% damage.
+On hit, gain #advantage(1) against that target until they pass a Will check vs your successes at the start of their turn.], ),

   talent(